infinum/eightshift-docs/website/docs/basics/blocks-intro.md

 ### Can I use block/component from Eightshift-frontend-libs directly?

-It depends; you can't use stuff from the blocks folder like `components`, `custom`, `variations`, `wrapper`, etc. This stuff is made to be copied to your project and styled and changed depending on your project's needs.
+It depends.
+You can't use things from the blocks folder like `components`, `custom`, `variations`, `wrapper`, etc. They are meant to be copied to your project, styled, and changed depending on your project's needs.

-You can move stuff from block to your project using these commands describes in [this chapter](blocks-intro#how-can-i-use-your-pre-made-blocks).
+You can move things from block to your project using these commands described in [this chapter](blocks-intro#how-can-i-use-your-pre-made-blocks).

 ### I want to change attributes on inner blocks; how do I do it?